Climate Action Plan

-The City of San Mateo is preparing a community-wide Climate Action Plan (CAP) that will update and consolidate the City’s existing Greenhouse Gas (GHG) Emissions Reduction Plan, Climate Action Plan for Municipal Operations and Facilities, and Sustainable Initiatives Plan based on the vision of San Mateo residents, businesses, and local government.
-The City’s goal is to prepare a Climate Action Plan that will serve as an updated and Qualified GHG Reduction Strategy consistent with Bay Area Air Quality Management District (BAAQMD) GHG Plan Level Guidance and CEQA Guidelines, Section 15183.5.
-Development of the CAP will engage the Sustainability Commission, staff, and the community.
+The City of San Mateo adopted a community-wide Climate Action Plan (CAP) on April 6, 2015 that updates and consolidates the City’s existing Greenhouse Gas (GHG) Emissions Reduction Plan, Climate Action Plan for Municipal Operations and Facilities, and Sustainable Initiatives Plan based on the vision of San Mateo residents, businesses, and local government.
+The City’s goal was to prepare a Climate Action Plan that serves as an updated and Qualified GHG Reduction Strategy consistent with Bay Area Air Quality Management District (BAAQMD) GHG Plan Level Guidance and CEQA Guidelines, Section 15183.5.
+The CAP was developed through a robust public process that engaged the Sustainability Commission, staff, and the community.

 A CAP is a comprehensive strategy for a community to reduce emissions of GHGs, which are responsible for causing climate change according to scientific consensus.
 The CAP will include five key pieces:

 1. An inventory of the annual GHG emissions attributable to San Mateo based on the types of activities occurring within the community and guidance from various protocols and agencies.
-The City will have inventories of emissions for 2005 and 2010.
+The City has inventories of emissions for 2005 and 2010.